 How many photos are there in Japan Photos?

-As of July 2010, there are over 36,000 photos and videos.
-This number increases monthly.
-Every month, I see a place or festival (matsuri) I’ve never seen before and shoot.
+As of late 2014, there are over 48,000 photos and videos.
+This number constantly increases.
+Almost every month, I see a place or festival (matsuri) I’ve never seen before and shoot.
 It may take a while longer for me to upload the results.

 Do you sell your photos?